elyeslaiche/RestApiH2/README.md

 - Java Development Kit (JDK) 8 or later
 - Maven
 - An IDE that supports Spring Boot (e.g., IntelliJ IDEA, Spring Tools Suite, Eclipse)
+- Python 3.6 or later
+- pip: This is the package installer for Python.
+It comes installed with the newer Python versions.

 ### Cloning the project